 How and why is an obstetric ultrasound done for patients in Katy, TX?

 At Jenkins Obstetrics, Gynecology, and Reproductive Medicine, Katy, TX area women who are going through their pregnancy are often interested in learning more about obstetric ultrasounds.
 Why might an ultrasound be performed?
 How is an obstetric ultrasound done?
 How often should I have ultrasounds completed throughout my pregnancy?
 These are all questions that patients may have about this amazing technology, and they can be answered by Drs.
-Taryll Jenkins, Adebola Falae, and Maria Torres.
+Taryll Jenkins and Adebola Falae.

 Why might an ultrasound be performed?